NCBI-Hackathons/The-Broad-Institute-Single-Cell-RNA-Seq-Data-Set/info.md

 ##### Onboarding
 * get added to this github repo
+* join the #singlecell slack channel at bioit-fairhack2019.slack.com
 * if needed, get added to the dockerhub repo
 * if needed, set up a Terra account with free credits (through FireCloud at this time, see below)